thegomservices-code/gomtradingapp/Features.md

 ### Multi-Bot Fleet Management

 The application suite is entirely uncoupled from the standard 1:1 bot relationship.
 The backend has beened designed to operate as a **Fleet Manager** capable of dynamically detecting, routing, and controlling dozens of individual `tf2autobot` bot instances simultaneously.
 Each bot runs in its own isolated background child process with individual `.env` configurations, while the GUI serves as the unified management hub.

+### Unique Bot Database and Pages

+Each bot added to the application has their own stored inventory caches, database used for Paid Prices, Sales, Pricelist, and WebSocket data.
+Each page other than Fleet Overview has a unique render from each bots data, seemlessly swapping when switching between bots on the sidebar.

 ### Custom `tf2autobot` Integration